jnessier/Filery/README.md

 ## Requirements
 For Filery as TinyMCE plugin:
 * TinyMCE 4.8.x or newer
+* Modern theme of TinyMCE

 For the API of Filery:
 * PHP 5.6 or newer
+* Read and write access

 ## Installation
 The installation is done in two steps: